lrspeiser/sigmagravity/README.md

 - **Smooth 0–20 kpc physics**: The radial residual map (MW-3) and per-bin table (MW-5) conclusively demonstrate that the apparent "abrupt shift" reported in preliminary analysis was a **sampling artifact** from sparse inner-disk data (n=653).
 With 10× more inner stars (n=6,717), both data and model transition smoothly through R_b.
 - **Gate mechanism validated**: Inner disk (3–6 kpc) shows near-zero residuals (Δ = −0.007 dex for Σ, +0.001 dex for GR), confirming the gate suppresses the Σ-tail where designed.
 - **Coherent tail dominates outer disk**: 6–20 kpc improvement factors of 4–13× over GR demonstrate the saturated-well model captures outer-disk kinematics without dark matter.
-- **NFW decisively ruled out**: Catastrophic +1.4 dex systematic offset (Figure MW-1, MW-4) proves NFW halos are incompatible with Milky Way stellar kinematics at this precision.
+- **Tested NFW realization ruled out for the MW** (V₂₀₀=180 km s⁻¹): Catastrophic +1.409 dex mean residual (25× worse than Σ; Figure MW-1, MW-4) demonstrates that this fixed halo configuration cannot match Milky Way star-level accelerations.
+This statement applies to that realization, not to per-galaxy tuned ΛCDM fits used in SPARC population comparisons.

 **Artifacts & reproducibility**